sdsanchezm/django-rest-framework-crud/README.md

 working with django rest framework

-## Commands
+## Install the app and the djangorestframework and initialize the shell

 ```
 pipenv shell
 pipenv install django
 pipenv install djangorestframework
-python manage.py createproject crudproject .
+python manage.py createproject project1 .
-python manage.py startapp crudapp1
+python manage.py startapp app1
 ```

-## Install the app and the djangorestframework

-- To the file `crudproject/settings.py` add, the `crudapp` and the `rest_framework`
+- To the file `crudproject/settings.py` add, the `crudapp1` and the `rest_framework`
 ```
 INSTALLED_APPS = [
     'django.contrib.admin',